m1ck2/hg-sip/sphinx/c_api.rst

 .. c:macro:: SIP_SSIZE_T

-    This is a C preprocessor macro that is defined as ``Py_ssize_t`` for Python v2.5 and later, and as ``int`` for earlier versions of Python.
-It makes it easier to write PEP 353 compliant handwritten code.
+    This is a C preprocessor macro that is always defined as ``Py_ssize_t``.
+    It is provided to make it easier to write ``.sip`` files that will work with SIP v5 and SIP v4.

 .. c:macro:: SIP_SSIZE_T_FORMAT

-    .. versionadded:: 4.15.4

-    This is a C preprocessor macro that is defined as ``%zd`` for Python v2.5 and later, and as ``%d`` for earlier versions of Python.
-It makes it easier to write PEP 353 compliant handwritten code.
+    This is a C preprocessor macro that is always defined as ``%zd``.
+It is provided to make it easier to write ``.sip`` files that will work with SIP v5 and SIP v4.

 .. c:macro:: SIP_UNBLOCK_THREADS